tollsimy/MoodleScraper/README.md

 Where * can be _MAC_M1_ for Mac with arm processor and _MAC64_ for the intel ones.

 ## Linux
-In case of error with chromedriver_* please give permission to the program using
+In case of error with chromedriver_LINUX64 please give permission to the program using

     chmod +x chromedriver_LINUX64